 Web interface, aka web configurator, is the primary tool for managing and configuring your Keenetic.
 It allows you to set up the Internet connection, verify settings, check the current KeeneticOS version and available updates, install or uninstall system components, view the current connection speed of home devices, save the configuration file, enable remote management and much more.

 First, connect your home network device to the router.
-Then launch a web browser (Google Chrome, Mozilla Firefox, Opera, Safari, etc.) and enter the web address in its address bar: my.keenetic.net
+Then launch a web browser (the 3 latest versions of modern browsers are supported: Google Chrome, Safari, Opera, Mozilla Firefox, Microsoft Edge) and enter the web address in its address bar: my.keenetic.net

 or the IP address, by default, it is 192.168.1.1